HomeDev GuideAPI Reference

 });

-If you do not make the API public, client JavaScript cannot anonymously consume the API and you will be required to log in when requesting the API from a REST client.
+If you do not make the API public, client JavaScript cannot anonymously consume the API, and you must log in when requesting the API from a REST client.

 Content Delivery API and HTTP Caching